-- tendons and sheaths longitudinal with colour box to show the absence of neovascularity; - tendons in longitudinal and transverse, distal tendon insertion in longitudinal to exclude tear/tendonopathy/tenosynovitis/calcification.
+• tendons and sheaths - longitudinal with colour box to show the absence of neovascularity;

+- tendons in longitudinal and transverse, distal tendon insertion in longitudinal to exclude tear/tendonopathy/tenosynovitis/calcification.
 Comparison with contralateral side; - dorsal and volar wrist joints with and without colour box to show the absence of effusion or synovitis; - finger ligaments in longitudinal, in stressed and relaxed positions if appropriate.

 Document the normal anatomy and any pathology found, including measurements and vascularity if indicated.
+Any pathology should be demonstrated in both the transverse and longitudinal planes.